-Legend of the River King is a game of two halves: one-half is a fishing game, in a similar vein to that if Animal Crossing; the other is an RPG.
+Legend of the River King is a game of two halves: one half is a fishing game, in a similar vein to that of Animal Crossing; the other is an RPG.
 Sadly, neither half proves to be particularly good.

 The game starts out with you setting out to catch the legendary Guardian Fish to help cure your sick sister, and… that’s about it in terms of story.
 Whilst it’s quite touching in its own way, players shouldn’t expect an epic RPG tale.

 For what seems to be the most important part of the game, the fishing isn’t presented to you as something you should actually do nor is it explained on how you go about this.